How AI Website Traffic Detection Works

 Overview

-Loamly tracks two different kinds of AI-related traffic:
+Loamly tracks three different kinds of AI-related traffic:

-- AI bots (agentic crawlers) detected through RFC 9421 signatures or known AI user agents.
+- AI Bots — Automated crawlers (ChatGPT-User, GPTBot, PerplexityBot) detected through RFC 9421 signatures or user agents

 Two detection paths